 Bumbershoot is one of Seattle’s largest music and cultural festivals, with an extensive program of live music, dance, theater, comedy, film, and visual arts.
 The festival has taken place for the last 50 years, usually at the end of August or the beginning of September over Labor Day weekend, and has seen Foo Fighters, Sheryl Crow, and R.E.M. take to the stage.

 Hot Tip: Keep your valuables safe at a crowded event with one of these fanny packs.

 27. Cheer on Racing Boats and Aerobatics at Seafair

-Seafair is a city-wide summer festival that runs June thru August with a variety of community events.
-The most popular event is held during the first weekend of August with hydroplane racing and an aerobatics show in Genesee Park.
+Seafair is a city-wide summer festival that runs from June thru August with a variety of community events.
+The most famous event is held during the first weekend of August, with hydroplane racing and an aerobatics show in Genesee Park.
 Thousands of spectators gather on the shores of Lake Washington to watch some of the fastest boats in the world racing for the HomeStreet Bank Cup and spectacular air displays from the U.S. Navy’s Blue Angels.